ToastTO/KSG_FPY/docs/README.md

 you can also use .onnx AI model for inferencing.
 Type `python main.py -h` for more infomation.

 # Credit
-Some libraryies are used in this poject:
+Some libraries and online resources are used in this poject:
 - <a href="https://github.com/ultralytics/yolov5">YOLOv5</a>
 - <a href="https://www.pygame.org/">PyGame</a>
 - <a href="https://pytorch.org/get-started/locally">PyTorch</a>